software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

 3. Go to the url provided on the terminal

 ### Get Unit Test Coverage
+All unit tests are in a separate module under __app/server/rekognition/tests__
 1. On terminal, go to app/server
 2. To run tests
+    - `python manage.py test`
+3. To see coverage report
     - `coverage run --source='.' manage.py test rekognition`
-3. To see coverage report
     - `coverage report`
-4. To see a detailed coverage report
+4. Or to see a detailed coverage report
-    - `coverage html`
+    - run `coverage html` instead of `coverage report`
-    - the report will be save in a folder called "htmlcoov" inside the "server" folder
+    - the report will be save in a folder named "htmlcov" inside the "server" folder
-    - open "index.html" to see the detailed report
+    - open "index.html" inside "htmlcov" to see the detailed report

 ## Prerequisites(React.js)